Case Study

 _

-Bytebase organize databases by Project.
+Bytebase organizes databases by Project.
 All homogeneous tenant databases are grouped in the same project and changes are completed by the application development teams.

-In principle, each change are applied to all databases under the project in tenant mode.
+In principle, each change is applied to all databases under the project in tenant mode.
 Once the change is successfully executed against any target database, no further modifications are allowed for scripts within this change.
 Of course, real business scenarios are far more complex and may vary.
-Some changes only need to be released to some databases, such as temporary business data fix on the backend or initialization of configuration data.
-Therefore, it is still possible to select and publish the changes to some databases under tenant mode.
+Some changes only need to be released to specific databases, such as temporary business data fixes on the backend or initialization of configuration data.
+Therefore, it is still possible to select and publish changes to specific databases under tenant mode.

 _

 In production environments, it is still difficult to avoid drifts.
-For example, access permissions are not fully revoked, and one of the app developers makes changes through other clients; or in some emergency situations, certain scripts are released directly to the database.
-Once a drift occurs, it is often difficult to discover in time.
-When this drift triggers an error at some point in the future, it will not be easy to trace back and find the cause, making it that much harder to be fixed.
-Bytebase has automatic Drift Detection that scans the database schema regularly so as to detect unaudited changes and issue alerts promptly.
+For example, access permissions are not fully revoked, and one of the app developers makes changes through other clients; or in emergency situations, certain scripts are released directly to the database.
+Once a drift occurs, it is often difficult to discover promptly.
+When this drift triggers an error at some point in the future, it will not be easy to trace back and find the cause, making it much harder to fix.
+Bytebase has automatic Drift Detection that scans the database schema regularly to detect unaudited changes and issue alerts promptly.

 Once a drift occurs, Sync Schema can quickly compare the differences and generate issues to reconcile the drift.

-Another situation prone to schema drift is the supply of new tenant databases.
-Previously for Longbridge Whale, as the business side creates a new tenant (through the frontend), their platform automatically creates a tenant database, syncs it to match a certain version of the schema, and initializes data.
-Many SaaS companies have also adopted similar solutions.
+Another situation prone to schema drift is the provisioning of new tenant databases.
+Previously for Longbridge Whale, when the business team creates a new tenant (through the frontend), their platform automatically creates a tenant database, syncs it to match a certain version of the schema, and initializes data.
+Many SaaS companies have adopted similar solutions.

-The problem that follows is that if the tech team uses a separate tool for change management, the new tenant database will not be automatically enlisted unless the team is notified or if they scan all databases on a regular basis.
-This gap is enough to produce new schema differences.
-Thus, it is necessary to integrate this entire supply process with management process to achieve full automation.
-Here, Bytebase offers two solutions:
+The problem that follows is that if the tech team uses a separate tool for change management, the new tenant database will not be automatically included unless the team is notified or they scan all databases regularly.
+This gap is sufficient to produce new schema differences.
+Thus, it is necessary to integrate this entire provisioning process with the management process to achieve full automation.
+Bytebase offers two solutions:

 API Solution